Endometrial Hyperplasia

 Overview

 According to estimates, the frequency of endometrial hyperplasia is three times higher than that of endometrial cancer cases.
 Endometrial hyperplasia may be a sign of endometrial cancer, and if detected early, enough treatment can stop the cancer from progressing.
 Diagnosing and treating endometrial hyperplasia correctly is necessary to reduce the number of incidences of endometrial cancer.
 Women in the 50–54 age group are usually diagnosed with hyperplasia without atypia.
-The age range of 60-64 years is the most common, and under 30 years old is the less common age for the condition.
+The age range of 60-64 years is the most common, and under 30 years is the least common age for the condition.

 Endometrial hyperplasia is classified into the following types: